chokevin8/chokevin8.github.io/_posts/2023-05-30-stable-diffusion-part2.md

 -***KL and VQ-regularized LDMs:***
 <br>
-KL-regularization actually originates from variational autoencoders (VAEs), which is a type of an autoencoder where its encodings are regularized so that the latent space can be sufficiently diverse, so that the resulting image generated from the decoder is diverse but also accurate.
+KL-regularization actually originates from variational autoencoders (VAEs), which is a type of autoencoder where its encodings are regularized so that the latent space can be sufficiently diverse, so that the resulting image generated from the decoder is diverse but also accurate.
 This regularization is needed because without regularization, VAEs will tend to spread out in clusters in the latent space, which deteriorates the decoder's performance as it learns to just regurgitate the training data.
 This becomes more clear when looking at the below diagram: